 In need of more space, the co-op moved three years later to 4306 Upton Avenue.
 The bigger space allowed for some changes, according to Maggie.
 “Before, we had to be really careful because we really didn’t have any space.
 [Previously] if we only ordered one box of apples, now we could order two or three.
 [We had] back space to cut our cheese up in or our veggie work.
 We had more space to work and more room for coolers.”

 Of course, some things stayed very much the same.
 “It really depended a lot on volunteers [who were] cashiering, cutting cheese, and stocking shelves,” said Li, who this year will celebrate his 25th anniversary with the co-op.
 “One other difference between now and then: we wanted the cheapest food possible with the smallest profit possible.
 We didn’t budget to make a profit.”

-Today the co-op is in its third location, where membership has more than tripled since 1996 from 1,700 to 5,200.
-The Drews remember the first time they took in $100 dollars as a momentous occasion; now the co-op is a $7-million-a-year business.
+In 1996, the co-op moved to its third location at 2813 W 43rd St. In September of 2010, the co-op moved to its current location, where membership has more than quadrupled since 1996 from 1,700 to 8,250.
+The Drews remember the first time they took in $100 dollars as a momentous occasion; now the co-op is a $14 million per year business.
 As the co-op has evolved, not every decision has been met with approval from these long time members.
 Even so, they all take great satisfaction in the part they played to see Linden Hills Co-op to its 30th birthday and beyond. “[There is] a lot of pride.
 No one expected it.” said Bruce.
 Added Vaubel, “Basically, I recognize that you have to change.
 I’m proud of it … a lot of other people have picked up the reins and made it happen and that’s good.
 That’s the way it should be.
 I still feel it’s a good neighborhood endeavor.”